Learn2Synth: Learning Optimal Data Synthesis Using Hypergradients for Brain Image Segmentation: Experiments

-\myparagraph{Noise level inference.} We validate the algorithm with different noise levels $\sigma = 0, 0.05, 0.1, 0.15$, and $\sigma \sim U[0.025, 0.2]$.
+We use the homogeneous noise model described in \Cref{eq:noise}, with different values of $\sigma = \{0, 0.05, 0.1, 0.15\}$, as well as a version where $\sigma$ is randomly sampled in $U[0.025, 0.2]$ at each step.
+In all cases, the learnable augmentation model $A_{\boldsymbol\theta}$ implements \Cref{eq:noise}.
 We report the inferred $\sigma$s for different noise-level settings in~\Cref{table:noise}.
-The results in~\Cref{table:noise} show that the inferred parameters match well with the pre-set (i.e., ground truth) parameters, although we note that the optimal solution could have been a different set of parameters in which the optimal training noise levels might be larger (or smaller) than those in the test images.
+Inferred parameters match well with the preset parameters, although we note that the optimal solution could have been a different set of parameters in which the optimal training noise levels might be larger (or smaller) than those in the test images, should they yield higher real-world accuracy.

-\myparagraph{Segmentation accuracy \& comparison with naive SynthSeg.} In addition to examining the inferred noise levels, we also report the segmentation accuracy\footnote{We use Dice score to measure the segmentation accuracy in this paper.} for different noise-level settings in~\Cref{table:seg_noise} for \emph{Learn2Synth} as well as a comparison with naive SynthSeg.
-Specifically, we design both SynthSeg with pre-set parameters (naive SynthSeg) and learned parameters from \emph{Learn2Synth} (Optimized SynthSeg).

-In~\Cref{table:seg_noise}, each row denotes the results of a specific trained model tested on different noise-level images.
-For example, the first block \textbf{$\sigma=0$ (Noise-free)} shows the results of the \textbf{Noise-free} models, including naive SynthSeg, \emph{Learn2Synth}, and Optimized SynthSeg, tested on images with five different noise levels.
-Correspondingly, each column denotes the results of different models tested on the same noise-level images.
-For example, the fourth column \textbf{$\sigma$ = 0.05} shows the results of the different models tested on images with \textbf{$\sigma$ = 0.05}.

-Our first observation is that, for a given trained model, performance declines as the noise level increases.
-This trend highlights the sensitivity of the model to variations in input quality, indicating that excessive noise can significantly hinder its effectiveness.

-Our second observation is that, for images subjected to a specific noise level, the model trained under the same noise conditions achieves optimal performance.
-This is evidenced by the highlighted diagonal in~\Cref{table:seg_noise}.
-This finding is logical, as it suggests that the gaps between the source and target domains are minimized when both are exposed to the same noise level.
-Consequently, the model is better equipped to generalize from its training data, resulting in enhanced segmentation accuracy.
-These insights underscore the importance of aligning training conditions with the characteristics of the input data for improved model performance.